JohnMachado11/Cloud-Python-to-Cpp/README.md

 1. `Auth_Func` The authentication system.

 - Everything starts here.
-Way before any data can be extracted from the `BigQuery` database table, a `request` from the user has to pass multiple tests before the code can proceeed.
+Way before any data can be extracted from the `BigQuery` database table, a `request` from the user has to pass multiple tests before the code can proceed.

 - 1. The `request` cannot be empty and the `json` must have the correct keys, `email` and `password`.
 - 2. The value of the `email` key of the `json` must be a string.